gardener/gardener/docs/extensions/referenced-resources.md

 # Referenced Resources

-The Shoot resource can include a list of resources (usually secrets) that can be referenced by name in extension `providerConfig` and other Shoot sections, for example:
+The Shoot resource can include a list of resources (usually secrets) that can be referenced by name in the extension `providerConfig` and other Shoot sections, for example:

 ```yaml
 kind: Shoot